 Below, you'll find out how to search for a job and what you need to know about financial aid awards.
-Remember - the Office of Student Employment Services does not offer job placement services, but we do provide you with the resources so that you can find a job.
+Remember - the Beyond Barnard office does not offer job placement services, but we do provide you with the resources so that you can find a job.
 If you have any questions after reading through this information, you can always get in touch with us.

 How to Find a Job

 The best way to find a job is to start early in the semester and contact the departments that you are interested in.
 Large departments such as the Library and Admissions office tend to hire more students.
 Smaller academic departments also hire students based on need.
 Have your resume prepared and contact the departments directly by calling, emailing, or going in person to inquire about openings.
 Department administrators are the best people to contact in the department; you can find their contact information in the Barnard directory.
-If you need assistance preparing your resume, you may contact the Career Development office to meet with a staff member or Peer Career Advisor.
+If you need assistance preparing your resume, please drop by and see a Peer Career Adviser.

 Financial Aid Considerations